-This single class is a part of an eight-week program for intermediate and advanced herbalists, explore common health conditions and how to develop a comprehensive herbal protocol for yourself, your family, and your clients in this weekly workshop series, meeting Thursdays from 7-8:30 pm July 8 – August 26.
+This single class is a part of an eight-part program for intermediate and advanced herbalists, explore common health conditions and how to develop a comprehensive herbal protocol for yourself, your family, and your clients in this weekly workshop series.
 Take each class a la carte or enjoy a discount and continuing education credits when you enroll in the full series.
 Save $83-100 by signing up for the full series, the full series also offers 16 CEUs – sign up for the series HERE.
-(Any class in this series can be made up by viewing the class recording after the live session has passed).

 Join us for the full series, Clinical Herbal Considerations for Common Health Conditions: An Eight Week Herbal Protocol Workshop Series with Emily Ruff and Maggie O’Halloran. *CEUs are only available by registering for the full series.
 Sign up for the full series and receive access to all 8 classes as well as follow-up materials which can be completed to earn the 16 CEUs offered.

 - Overcoming Inflammation

 - 8/26- HPV: Demystifying the Common Cold of the Cervix